|

 Depending on the lender, the current economic situation and the

-borrower’s financial situation, the lender may be able to bend these guidelines
+borrower’s financial situation, the lender may be able to bend these

-slightly.
 FHA

-or HUD Loans A loan insured by the Federal Housing Administration (FHA),
+A loan insured by the Federal Housing Administration (FHA),

-which is a branch of the Department of Housing and Urban Development (HUD),
+which is a branch of the Department of Housing and Urban Development

-part of the U.S. government.
-The
+(HUD), part of the U.S. government.

-money is still loaned by financial institutions, not by FHA.
+The money is still loaned by financial institutions, not by FHA.
 Because FHA is insuring the loan, lenders

-loan amount.
-The debt ratio on
+the loan amount.
+The debt ratio

-an FHA loan is 31/43 (see explanation above).
+on an FHA loan is 31/43 (see explanation above).

-This type of loan is helpful for buyers with lower income and less
+This type of loan is helpful for buyers with lower income and

-cash available to purchase a home.
-The
+less cash available to purchase a home.

-from county to county, based on the cost of purchasing a home in that
+amount varies from county to county, based on the cost of purchasing

-jurisdiction.
-VA or
+VA

-DVA Loans A loan guaranteed by the Department of Veterans’ Affairs,
+A loan guaranteed by the Department of Veterans’ Affairs,

 also part of the federal government.

-Since they are guaranteed, the lender can safely make a loan with
+Since they are guaranteed, the lender can safely make a loan

-no downpayment and a higher debt ratio (41/41).
+with no downpayment and a higher debt ratio (41/41).

-To qualify, the borrower must be a U.S. Military veteran who was
+To qualify, the borrower must be a U.S. Military veteran who

-discharged under honorable circumstances.
+was discharged under honorable circumstances.

 The veteran must get an Eligibility Certificate from the Department